danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 - Does the team value a theoretical approach, or a practical one?

-These are all on a spectrum (as well as being simplifications to illustrate a point), with very few teams falling completely at one end, but all teams will have different views on what's important and by understanding these views, and interviewing for engineers whose views align, it's possible to build a team that works well together.
+These are all on a spectrum (as well as being simplifications to illustrate a point), with very few teams falling completely at one end.
+All teams will have different views on what's important and by understanding these views, and interviewing for engineers whose views align, it's possible to build a team that works well together.
 It's important to note that this can be a way to unknowingly introduce bias into your hiring, so this needs to be done carefully.